 If you miss this deadline and have a good reason for missing it, we may give you more time to make your appeal.
 Examples of a good reason are: you had a serious illness, or we gave you the wrong information about the deadline for requesting an appeal.
+You should explain the reason your appeal is late when you make your appeal.

 NOTE: If you appeal because we told you that a Medicaid service you currently get will be changed or stopped, you have 10 calendar days to appeal if you want to keep getting that Medicaid service while your appeal is processing.
-Read "Will my benefits continue during Level 1 Appeals" on page 130 for more information.
+Read "Will my benefits continue during Level 1 Appeals" on page 134 for more information.